Advising & Registration

 Enrolling in a graduate-level course

-If you are interested in taking our courses as a graduate student, please email cis.program@ubc.ca with the following information:
+If you are interested in taking our courses as a graduate student, please email cis.program@ubc.ca with the following information by June 20th, 2025 :

 • Reason you are interested in taking this course